ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 `ros2 run wshop_nodes talker`

-Open another terminal and similarly source ros2 and this workspace to run the subscriber executable:
+Open another terminal and similarly source ROS 2 and this workspace to run the subscriber executable:

 `ros2 run wshop_nodes listener`